ACS-Analysts/training-containers/doc/playing_in_the_sandbox.md

 ## Building the Sandbox image
 I've uploaded the sandbox image to Vagrant Cloud so you don't have to build the image yourself.
-However, if you'd like to build the image yourself, I've included a packer build that utilizes vagrant and ansbile to provide a VirtualBox image which can be used by vagrant.
+However, if you'd like to build the image yourself, I've included a packer build that utilizes vagrant and ansible to provide a VirtualBox image which can be used by vagrant.

 NOTE: Just to be clear this is not necessary to run the training modules.